grahamvickers/vickers_graham_DnD_bugs/README.md

 This game was built with the following programs:
-  HTML5 - This was used to build the layout of the website CSS3 -  This was used to make the nessasary design for the site JavaScript - This was used to handle all of the drag and drop functions, the image reset, and the image display
+  HTML5 - This was used to build the layout of the website.
+  CSS3 -  This was used to make the nessasary design for the site.
+  JavaScript - This was used to handle all of the drag and drop functions, the image reset, and the image display.

 The authors of the site are: